Farmers Insurance Group

-Farmers Insurance Group (informally Farmers) is an American insurer group of vehicles, homes and small businesses and also provides other insurance and financial services products.
-Farmers Insurance has more than 48,000 exclusive and independent agents and approximately 21,000 employees.
-Farmers is the trade name for three reciprocal exchanges, Farmers, Fire, and Truck, each managed by Farmers Group, Inc. as attorney-in-fact on behalf of their respective policyholders.
+Farmers Insurance Group (also known as Farmers) is an American insurer providing coverage for vehicles, homes and small businesses including other insurance and financial services products.
+The group operates through more than 48,000 exclusive and independent agents and approximately 21,000 employees.

+Farmers is the trade name for three reciprocal exchanges, Farmers Insurance Exchange, Fire Insurance Exchange, and Truck Insurance Exchange -- each managed by Farmers Group, Inc. as attorney-in-fact on behalf of their respective policyholders.
 Farmers Group, Inc. is a wholly owned subsidiary of Swiss-based Zurich Insurance Group.